 At St. Junipero Serra Catholic School, STEAM integrates the disciplines of Science, Technology, Engineering, Art and Math into our students' education.
 Using STEAM strategies will give SJSC students the opportunity to inquire, investigate, innovate and collaborate, and will better prepare them for the 21st Century workforce.

 THe Steam Team

 In 2015, SJSC was selected to be part of the inaugural cohort of the STEM Teaching Fellows at the University of Notre Dame.
 SJSC joins a distinguished cohort of ten school teams and thirty-five teachers selected from eight states across the country to be part of this critical two-year program.
-Three SJSC middle school teachers were selected to join the cohort: David Bohmfalk, Beth Thomas, and Deborah Wille.
+Three SJSC middle school teachers were selected to join the cohort: David Bohmfalk and Beth Thomas.